VanyaGPT/n8n-context/README.md

 ### [`context/`](https://github.com/VanyaGPT/n8n-context/tree/main/context)

 Components for creating a unified system prompt.
 These files are not intended to be used independently, but serve as constituent parts of the system prompt:
-- `base-prompt.md` — main component with description of n8n, node types, and JSON structure
 - `arch-patterns.md` — architectural patterns for building workflows
 - `step-by-step.md` — step-by-step instructions for creating workflows
 - `ai-workflow-rules.md` — AI-specific workflow rules and guidelines